Footy Show ‘should be ashamed’

 Molan added at the end of the segment the panel was "not shaming Dave Taylor at all".

-But the segment was not well received on social media and in a statement to news.com.au, Capras chief executive Peter White said the piece was "very disappointing, but sadly not surprising".
+But the segment was not well received on social media and in a statement to our sister paper news.com.au, Capras chief executive Peter White said the piece was "very disappointing, but sadly not surprising".

 "Our club is proud to have Dave Taylor as part of our organisation and while Dave will be the first to admit he is not playing his best football, personal circumstances have affected his life this year," White said.